aaronmckinstry706/imaterialist/journal.md

 The transform is done, and it was easy.

 How do I get the "guts" of the function?
-Specifically, I'm trying to get the 2nd-to-last layer's output in resnet18.
+Specifically, I'm trying to get the 2nd-to-last layer's output in resnet34.
 I can access the variables which refer to each layer.
 From this, I could build a class which uses each of the layer variables from a pretrained instance.
 However...this is just inheritance, but without calling it inheritance!
-I just need to subclass resnet18; in the constructor for the subclass, I will call my superclass's constructor with `pretrained=True`; in the `forward(self, x)` member function, I will construct everything as normal except that I will leave out the final fully-connected layer.
+I just need to subclass resnet34; in the constructor for the subclass, I will call my superclass's constructor with `pretrained=True`; in the `forward(self, x)` member function, I will construct everything as normal except that I will leave out the final fully-connected layer.
 This will give me the 2nd-to-last layer's output.
 Let's test this.

 DAMNIT. `resnet18` is a *function*, not a *class*, so I can't inherit from `resnet18`--which means I can't inherit from a pretrained model.
 So it seems like my initial idea was the better option.
 However, I'm exhausted and I'll do that tomorrow.

+## Mar.
+25, 2018

+Let's get our second-to-last layer output from resnet18.

+The idea works!
+Use an actual instance of `ResNet` (`resnet18` or `resnet34`) and use its layers directly in my own class!
+I wrote the unit tests.

+I learned that I can use the statement form `assert bool_expression, "wny it'd be false"` to include an error message in my assert statements.
+That is *hella* useful.

+Inner functions only have *read* access to the enclosing scope!
+This makes it *way* easier to conceive of how closures would be implemented for the purposes of returning functions from functions.

+Decorators are functions which return wrapped functions.
+That's all.
+We can use the `functools.wraps` decorator on the definition of the inner (i.e. wrapped) function in order to preserve the function name, docstring, and args (default and non-default); `wraps` even preserves the type annotations!
+Beautiful.

+Use inner classes for encapsulation.
+More Python programmers should do this; it would have helped a lot.
+HOWEVER, if you're already encapsulating only one primary class per file then you should not use inner classes for helper classes which the user should access.

+Use `@property`'s instead of regular variables for anything you intend to allow a user to set.

+Enums are new in Python 3!
+Woohoo!
+Use enums; then, for checking whether the value is allowed in a setter, use a single type check on the enum class instead of checking whether the value is in a set.
+It's cheaper, and simpler!

+After that fun learning session, it's time to move on to the train/eval loop.
+I'd like to get tensorboard working, as well, so I can monitor the training progress of the network with cool visualizations.

+Turns out that there are some version issues that I don't want to deal with.
+Let's try a more official installation sequence for tensorflow and tensorboard--maybe from the official TensorFlow website.
+Maybe that will solve any issues I have.

+Nope!
+First, the wrong version of CUDA was installed--so I had to install TensorFlow v1.4.1 instead of the latest TensorFlow (because CUDA 9.0 caused problems for my GTX980M GPU).
+Then, once I had finished that, I found that it requires CUDNN; for 1.4.1, it requires CUDNN 6.0.
+That requires going to the NVIDIA website, downloading the files, and copying them into `/usr/local/cuda-8.0/include` or `.../cuda-8.0/lib64` as appropriate (file structure of archive indicates where files should go).
+After this, I got *another* error.
+I didn't even look at it.
+It's not worth installing TensorFlow; I've already spent 30 minutes attempting it.
+A different weekend, maybe.

+Maybe.

+If I can't do that, then the next step is to write the training loop.

+Finished writing the training loop.
+Also figured out how to simplify implementation of resnet copy with different last layer.
+Gonna run it through tonight.
+At 1500 iterations, we have a full epoch through the dataset.
+The resnet paper (original mentions taking 64k iterations with a batch size of 128, which makes 8 million (approximately) images--which is 8 times the size of the labelled portion of ImageNet.
+Since our dataset is smaller, we can go through 8 epochs of our own dataset, or 192000*8/128 or approximately 12000 iterations.
+That should be plenty.
+Here's to hoping.